Camille627/Procedural-Generation/README.md

 ### Crates
 When stepping on a **weapon crate**, you swap your weapon with the one inside.
 The **health crate** restores 1 **health point** if needed.
-There is one of each type of crate per level ✅.
+There is one of each type of crate per level.

-### Winning 🏁
+### Victory 🏁
 You complete a level when all enemies have been eliminated.
 A new level then loads.

 ---